jakobdimou/2420-assignment-1/README.md

 ### Using the cloud-init file on DigitalOcean

 Using the cloud-init file to run additional initialization scripts on DigitalOcean is very simple.
 All you need to do is whenever you create a droplet, go to the **Advanced Options** section and click on **Add initialization scripts**.
+Then, copy and paste the contents of the YAML file you just created.

 If done properly your page should look something like this: